vavkamil/awesome-bugbounty-tools/README.md

 - [xsshunter](https://github.com/mandatoryprogrammer/xsshunter) - The XSS Hunter service - a portable version of XSSHunter.com
 - [dalfox](https://github.com/hahwul/dalfox) - DalFox(Finder Of XSS) / Parameter Analysis and XSS Scanning tool based on golang
 - [xsser](https://github.com/epsylon/xsser) - Cross Site "Scripter" (aka XSSer) is an automatic -framework- to detect, exploit and report XSS vulnerabilities in web-based applications.
-- [XSpear](https://github.com/hahwul/XSpear) - Powerfull XSS Scanning and Parameter analysis tool&gem
+- [XSpear](https://github.com/hahwul/XSpear) - Powerful XSS Scanning and Parameter analysis tool&gem
 - [weaponised-XSS-payloads](https://github.com/hakluke/weaponised-XSS-payloads) - XSS payloads designed to turn alert(1) into P1
 - [tracy](https://github.com/nccgroup/tracy) - A tool designed to assist with finding all sinks and sources of a web application and display these results in a digestible manner.
 - [ground-control](https://github.com/jobertabma/ground-control) - A collection of scripts that run on my web server.
 Mainly for debugging SSRF, blind XSS, and XXE vulnerabilities.